ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 > The course names on this page are different from the ones on Udacity.
 How can I find a course based on its actual name?

-Course listings on this page were renamed to proved an overall context.
+Course listings on this page were renamed to improve overall context.

 The `# Full Curriculum (Details)` section on the [**raw Markdown**](https://raw.githubusercontent.com/Enteleform/-RES-/master/%5BLinks%5D/%5BAndroid%5D%20Udacity%20Curriculum.md) page can be used to reference actual course names.
 &nbsp;